bioinformaticsdotca/BiCG_2018/module10/module1_lab.md

 * Learn how to access protected data in the Cloud using the ICGC storage client
 * Snapshot your VM and share it with other cloud tenants
 * Launch a new VM from a shared image
-* Scale out your VMs to meet the needs of this task (instructor only)
+* Scale out your VMs to meet the needs of a large analysis (instructor only)

 Things to know before you start: